-This is the Notice of Grounds for Google Inc. and Meta Platforms Inc. ("Google and Meta") to the Proposed Tariff for Online Audiovisual Services for 2027-2029 (the "Proposed Tariff") filed by SOCAN and published on the Copyright Board website on November 17, 2025, pursuant to the provisions of section 68.2 of the Copyright Act.
+This is the Notice of Grounds for Objection of Google Inc. and Meta Platforms Inc. ("Google and Meta") to the Proposed Tariff for User-Generated Content Services for 2027-2029 (the "Proposed Tariff") filed by SOCAN and published on the Copyright Board website on November 17, 2025, pursuant to the provisions of section 68.2 of the Copyright Act.

 Google and Meta respectfully reserve the right to rely upon objections raised by other parties to the proceedings, mutatis mutandis.
-Google and Meta also reserve their right to raise additional substantive points of objection throughout the proceedings related to the Proposed Tariff.
+Google and meta also reserve their right to raise additional substantive points of objection throughout the proceedings related to the Proposed Tariff.